CirroBuild/FrostiDocs/docs/reference/sql/where.md

 ### Time range with modifier

-You can apply a modifier to further customise the range.
+You can apply a modifier to further customize the range.
 The algorithm will calculate the resulting range by modifying the upper bound of the original range by the modifier parameter.